patxu/ClimbAR/climbARUnity/README.md

 ## Quickstart
 - **Start the game** in `ClimbAR_Start`
-  - it checks if the Kinect is connected
+  - it checks if the Kinect is connected – if the screen remains black then the Kinect is not connected
 - Next, **specify the alignment** for the projector
   - if you're displaying your screen via projector, align by dragging each of the corner spheres to the four corners of the screen from the perspective of the Kinect.